isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * If you and your vendor are unable to reach an agreement, either of you may apply to an Assessor, who will make a determination that is just and equitable.
 This determination can potentially include a determination that the prepayment is considered a deposit for the purposes of the Act, and should be restored and how it should be dealt with.

 **j.
-My event or tour is to occur after [19 October 2020] (i.e. more than 6 months after the Act comes into force).
+My event or tour is to occur after 19 October 2020 (i.e. more than 6 months after the Act comes into force).
 Does the Act apply to me?**

 * Yes, but only if the contract was entered into before 25 March 2020, and now cannot be carried out **because of COVID-19**.
-In this case, your vendor cannot forfeit your deposit, even if your event or tour is scheduled after [19 October 2020].
+In this case, your vendor cannot forfeit your deposit, even if your event or tour is scheduled after 19 October 2020.

 * However, if you wish to cancel your booking, your vendor can charge you the cancellation fees as provided for in the contract.
 Your deposit cannot be automatically forfeited, although this does not mean it will be automatically refunded to you.

 * We encourage you to discuss with the vendor and work out an arrangement which is mutually acceptable.

 * If you and your vendor cannot reach a resolution, either of you can apply to an Assessor, who will make a determination that is just and equitable in the circumstances.
-You can find more information on the assessment process at [insert link to FAQs on Assessors].
+You can find more information on the assessment process at [here](/covid19-relief/application-for-assessor).

 **k.
 Are air tickets covered under the Act?**

 * Air tickets are not covered by the Act.
 Most airlines have their own refund or cancellation policy.
-You should check the airline’s refund or cancellation policies..
+You should check the airline’s refund or cancellation policies.

 i.
 Does the Act cover bookings made on travel intermediaries (e.g. online platforms for hotel/tour bookings)?